roymckenzie4/roymckenzie4.github.io/content/park/harpeth_river.md

 I empathize with these Harpeth rocks.
 My life too, lately, has been marked by stretches of stability, broken up by sudden skips across the water.
 These skips might be scary – like getting in a car accident or getting picked up by a tornado.
 They might be good – like winning the lottery or finding a new friend.
 In either case, they often leave me falling, flying, and tumbling in turmoil, uprooted suddenly from the calm (but stagnant?) bank that I had occupied.

-I have never been said to do well with change, and in these moments, it’s easy to focus on the tunnel – the space I left in the life I just occupied, before the forces of nature and chance picked me up and spun me around.
-But the real beauty of the tunnel isn't that something is missing - it's that something once was there.
+No one has ever accused me of doing well with change, and in these moments, it’s easy to focus on the tunnel – the space left behind in the life I just occupied, before the forces of chance picked me up and spun me around.
+But the real beauty of a tunnel isn't that something is missing - it's that something once was there.
 The real meaning of my trip to Harpeth River wasn't the tunnel, or even the rocks themselves, but instead the movement and change that they are a monument to.

 There's a new year coming, and I think I'm going to lie down, try to be as flat as I can, and lean into the skip – be it fly, flow, or flop.
 If I've got to move, I'd at least like to get a couple nice bounces out of it!